TaitoUnited/taito-cli/docs/docs/README.md

 # Documentation

-In order to get started and familiarize yourself with Taito CLI you should read through the main documentation first and the go through the [tutorial](/tutorial).
+In order to get started and familiarize yourself with Taito CLI you should read through the main documentation first and then go through the [tutorial](/tutorial).

 ## Table of contents